petrmoravek6/WebAppRadar/doc/INSTALL_MANUAL.md

 ### SSH

 In order the app to be able to remotely browse servers (to read virtual host configuration), the SSH authentication has to be configured correctly.
 The app tries to connect to all found devices in given network by SSH.
 If the server does not accept SSH connection, no info will be detected from the server.

 To configure the correct connection on the application side, you have to fill in correct information in the `config.ini` file.

 There are two **authentication options** supported:

 #### Private key
-Set `private_key` as SSH method and fill in correct private key cipher.
+Set `private_key` as SSH method.

 The path to the private key **should not be changed** unless not running the app using docker-compose (standard way), because the private key is rather mounted to the Docker container.
 That means the file path defined in the `config.ini` should correspond to the container's key path defined in the docker-compose file.
 In other words, if you don't change it there, you should not change it in the `config.ini`.